 For example, after I scan for stocks to trade, I’ll look for catalysts.
 Since I primarily focus on biotech stocks, I’ll use BioPharmCatalyst to see any upcoming events, which are crucial to large moves in biotech stocks.
 If you spot a bullish chart pattern and the company announces good news, chances are the stock will rise, and vice versa.
 That in mind, it’s highly important to spot catalyst when you’re looking for stocks to trade.

-It’s not difficult to look for stocks to trade, if you know what you’re looking for.
+it’s not difficult to learn how to find stocks to day trade, or how to find stocks to invest in, if you know what you’re looking for.
 Depending on your trading style, you may want to focus on catalysts and then technical patterns, as well as fundamentals.
 Additionally, it helps to find a good stock screener to filter for the setups that fit your strategy.

 Kyle Dennis runs Kyle Dennis’ Biotech Breakouts (biotechbreakouts.com).
 He is an event-based trader, who prefers low-priced and small-cap biotech stocks.